descope/descope-firebase-migration/README.md

 This repository includes a Python utility for migrating your Firebase users to Descope.

-This tool will transfer the following infomration:
+This tool will transfer the following information:

 - **Users** - all user information, including custom attributes defined in Realtime Database or Firestore (if applicable)